 Are you concerned about the fate of pollinators, especially the endangered Rusty Patched Bumble Bee, Minnesota’s official state bee?

 It’s time to get pro-active!
-Take advantage of this opportunity to take action to increase pollinator habitat in your own yard and help clean water at the same time by adding native plants with their long roots that slow erosion, conserve water and offer habitat, nectar and pollen to threatened pollinators and other wildlife! (photo above shot by Kathy Sidles, an East St. Paul bee monitor at a wetland south of Lake Phalen).
+Take advantage of this opportunity to take action to increase pollinator habitat in your own yard and help clean water at the same time by adding native plants with their long roots that slow erosion, conserve water and offer habitat, nectar and pollen to threatened pollinators and other wildlife! (photo by Kathy Sidles, an East St. Paul bee monitor, taken at a wetland south of Lake Phalen).

 How can you support your community’s efforts to restore habitat for pollinators?

 The Board of Water and Soil Resources (BWSR) has recently launched the Lawns to Legumes Program to increase habitat for at-risk pollinators across the state.
-This new Lawns to Legumes grant program https://bwsr.state.mn.us/l2l is made possible through an appropriation from the Environment and Natural Resources Trust Fund (ENRTF).
+This new grant program https://bwsr.state.mn.us/l2l is made possible through an appropriation from the Environment and Natural Resources Trust Fund (ENRTF).

-Blue Thumb, “Planting for Clean Water and Pollinators,” a program of Metro Blooms, is administering this Lawns to Legumes $350 residential grant program.
+Blue Thumb, “Planting for Clean Water and Pollinators,” a program of Metro Blooms, is administering this Lawns to Legumes residential grant program.
 All Minnesota residents are eligible to apply for a $350 cost-share grant to establish pollinator habitat in their yards.
-Applications will be selected through a randomized drawing, although priority will be given to projects within higher priority areas and to insure a fair geographical distribution of grantees.
-The Twin Cities metro area is, in general, a high priority area in the state, although there are several other high priority areas identified around the state of Minnesota.
+Applications will be selected through a randomized drawing; however priority will be given to projects within higher priority areas and to insure a fair geographical distribution of grantees.
+The Twin Cities metro area is, in general, a high priority area in the state.
 The Board of Water and Soil Resources is also administering a neighborhood demonstration grant program.